 In a firm with 100 – 500 employees, an average of 7 people are involved in most buying decisions.

 The goal obviously is to talk to the decision maker but speak with the gatekeepers and influencers in the organization.

 With the Gate Keeper—the person that controls access to something—be respectful, send a thank you note, leave a message, and treat the gatekeeper like the buyer.

 Prospect consistently and you’ll grow your business.

-Be sure and check out my Business Builder Certification that includes my complete prospecting program to grow sales fast!
+Be sure and check Cardone University that includes my complete prospecting program to grow sales fast!

 P.S.
 If you found this blog helpful, please subscribe to my newsletter.